fuuka1994/dss2016/README.md

 # [University Project 2016 | Java Swing & Oracle] Decision Support System for using Vietnamese Traditional Medicine
 Virtual Assistant for people who wants to use Vietnamese Traditional Medicine.
 Through users's question and answer of symstoms, the system will recommend suitable medicines and exersices.

-This is the end of term project for the [Decision Support System] subject.
+This is the end of term project for the [Decision Support System] subject, which I was the team leader & main coder.